Timendus/ticalc-usb/README.md

 if ( !tifiles.isMatch(file, calculator) )
   return console.error(`The file you have selected does not appear to be a valid file for your ${calculator.name}`);

-await calculator.sendFile(file);
+// Assuming we received a calculator object from the `connect` event: await calculator.sendFile(file);
 ```